 - Don’t discuss your crash or legal case on social media until your case is resolved – Social media use can create trouble for you.
 No matter how private you think your posts are, the insurance company may access them and try to use them to deny or minimize your claim.

-Attorney Steve Ray is a U.S. Marine Corps veteran who has practiced law for more than 40 years and tried cases throughout Colorado.
+Attorney Steve Ray is a U.S. Marine Corps veteran who has practiced law for more than 40 years and tried cases throughout Colorado from his hometown of Fort Collins.
 Before you think about settling your case, contact Steve Ray Law, PLLC, to schedule a free consultation.
 Steve will protect your rights and pursue the maximum amount of compensation for you.